-The Group's other income increased by approximately HK\$0.7 million, or approximately 19.0%, from approximately HK\$3.6 million for the year ended 31 March 2021 to approximately HK\$4.3 million for the year ended 31 March 2022.
-Despite the Group received no wages subsidies during the year ended 31 March 2022 as compared to wage subsidies of approximately HK\$1.7 million during the year ended 31 March 2021 from the Employment Support Scheme under the Anti-epidemic Fund launched by the government, the Group has earned one-off storage fee income of approximately HK\$2.8 million and resulted in an increase of other income for the year ended 31 March 2022.
+The Group's other income remained similar at approximately HK\$4.2 million for the year ended 31 March 2023 (2022: approximately HK\$4.3 million).
+The Group's other income for the year ended 31 March 2023 mainly consist of wages subsidies of approximately HK\$2.0 million from the Employment Support Scheme under the Anti-epidemic Fund launched by the government, one-off storage fee income of approximately HK\$1.3 million, net exchange gain of approximately HK\$0.2 million, and bank interest income of approximately HK\$0.2 million.